mainaksamuel/closest_points_pair/README.md

 ```

 * Delete a record
+&nbsp;
-There will be no output, however, the record has been deleted from the database
+There will be no output, however, the record has been deleted
 ```bash
 $ curl -X DELETE https://closest-points-pair.herokuapp.com/api/points/1/  ↵